Sneed-Group/sneedium/README.md

 ## Disclaimer

-"Insider's Look" builds are outdated and meant for people who are just testing core functionality by default, and aren't interested in changes!
+"Insider's Look" builds are outdated.
 If you want changes, compile it or download the new binaries.

 ## What is Privacy Redirection Technology (PRT)?